 On April 4, 2022, SEIU Local 1000 reached an agreement with the Department of Juvenile Justice (DJJ) regarding the Voluntary Transfer Process (VTP).
 You can read that agreement here.
 This is just the first step in the closure process for the DJJ that will require further negotiations regarding next steps and the layoff process as we get closer to the July 2023 current closure date.

-We are now accepting applications for FastTrack, the SEIU Local 1000 Job Steward Training Program and invite you to apply to become a Job Steward.
+We are now accepting applications for LAPS FastTrack, the SEIU Local 1000 Job Steward Training Program which will begin this summer, and we invite you to apply to become a Job Steward.

-If you are interested in becoming a Job Steward*, please submit your application packet to firstname.lastname@example.org
+If you are interested in becoming a Job Steward*, please submit your application packet ASAP to email@example.com

 The following steps are required for admission to the program: